ha223dp/foodhomepage/README.md

 Getting Started
 Clone the repository:

-bash
-Copy
-Edit
 git clone https://github.com/ha223dp/foodhomepage.git
-Install the necessary dependencies:

-nginx
-Copy
-Edit
-npm install
-Start the server:

-sql
-Copy
-Edit
-npm start
-Open your browser and go to http://localhost:3000 to explore the site.

 Contributing
 We welcome contributions!
 Feel free to fork the repository and submit pull requests with your improvements.